More on the preservation of large cardinals under class forcing: Some applications

-\section{On weak square sequences}
+\subsection{On weak square sequences}

-A classical result due of Solovay is that Jensen's square principle $\square_\lambda$ must fail for every cardinal $\lambda$ greater than the first strongly compact cardinal.
-So, in our context, namely with the existence of extendible and $C^{(n)}$-extendible cardinals, and therefore with the failure of $\square_\lambda$ for a tail of $\lambda$'s, let us consider some weak forms of the square principle by first recalling the following well-known definitions (\cite{SCHI:95}).
+A classical result due to Solovay is that Jensen's square principle $\square_\lambda$ must fail for every cardinal $\lambda$ greater than or equal to the first strongly compact cardinal \cite{SolGCH}.
+This result was subsequently refined by Jensen, who proved that $\square_\lambda$ fails for any subcompact cardinal $\lambda$, a much weaker notion than supercompactness.
+Further sharper results are due to Brooke-Taylor and Friedman \cite{BrooFrie} and to Bagaria and Magidor \cite{BM2}.
+In our context, namely with the existence of extendible cardinals, and therefore with the failure of $\square_\lambda$ for a tail of $\lambda$'s, we shall consider $\square_{\lambda,\mu}$-principles, a weak form of the square principle introduced by Schimmerling in \cite{Schi}.